Raku/CCR/Remaster/Elizabeth Mattijsen/How-phasers-works-in-Raku.md

 ### Block and Loop phasers

 Block and Loop phasers are always associated with the surrounding Block, regardless of where they are located in the Block.
-Except you are not limited to having just one of each—although you could argue that having more than one doesn't improve maintainability.
+Except you are not limited to having just one of each — although you could argue that having more than one doesn't improve maintainability.

 Note that any **sub** or **method** is *also* considered a Block with regards to these phasers.